One of the hallmarks of a solid early retirement plan is thinning out your expenses as much as possible.

 To a lot of people they will probably interpret this to mean shaving a few hundred bucks off by not eating out every night or scaling back on their trips to the mall.
 Those kinds of things are good, but we’re talking about going a whole lot further.
 For someone who wants to retire early really, really badly, part of what they’ll do is clip back their expenses to the point of virtual non-existence.

 Why would they do this?
 Simple.
 The fewer expenses you have means you’ll only need the minimum retirement savings possible.
 Take for example everyone’s favorite super-frugal early retiree Mr Money Mustache.
 I remember reading that one of the ways he was able to pull off his mega-early retirement was by cutting his expenses back to $2,000 per month.
-By doing so meant that he had a target of saving only $600,000 for retirement (see below to see how to calculate this).
+By doing so meant that he had a target of saving only $600,000 for retirement (see below for how to calculate this).

 While early retirement sounds wonderful, this gets me thinking: What’s the least amount of money I would need to retire?
 Would living off of this minimal retirement income even be reasonable or (better yet) worth it?
 Let’s explore this further.